dstarrago/CuadriWriter/README.md

 # CuadriWriter
-A translator from Latin alphabetic writing into RSP writing
+A transliteration tool from Latin alphabetic writing into RSP writing